NeuroTechHub/neurotechhub.github.io/CONTRIBUTING.md

-# Contributing to Neurotech Hub
+# Contributing to NeuroTechHub

-Thank you for your interest in contributing to the Neurotech Hub website!
+Thank you for your interest in contributing to the NeuroTechHub website!
 We welcome contributions from researchers, engineers, students, and anyone passionate about advancing neurotechnology.

 ## Ways to Contribute

 ### 📝 Blog Posts

 Share your knowledge, research, tutorials, and insights with the community.

 ### 🎤 Talks & Workshops

 Propose presentations, workshops, or discussion topics for our community events.

 ### 🐛 Bug Reports & Improvements

 Help us improve the website by reporting issues or suggesting enhancements.

 ### 🔧 Technical Contributions

 Contribute to the website's code, design, or infrastructure.

 ## Getting Started